Business College of Business

 Grade Option Appeal/Late Withdrawal Appeal

-Appeals to change the grade option in a course after the deadline, as well as late withdrawal requests that are not related to personal medical reasons, must be made in writing to the College Grading and Examinations Committee.
+Appeals to change the grade option in a course after the deadline, as well as late withdrawal requests that are not related to personal medical reasons, must be made in writing.
 Restrictions, options, and forms for either of these procedures may be obtained from the advising office (BASE) in 125 Hawks Hall.
 The College generally expects any appeal request to be made within a reasonable time frame.
-Students with personal medical reasons wishing to pursue a late/medical withdrawal work with the Office of Student Affairs as noted on their website.
+Students with personal medical reasons wishing to pursue a late/medical withdrawal work with the Office of Student Life as noted on their website.

 ACE Requirements